 Also, a lot of students have a very bad habit of never being punctual.
 They have learned what I call the efficacious habit of disappointment.
 This is exactly what you should plan against if you don’t want to be disorganized.
 Getting to the exam hall early will help you to relax your mind and also help you to remember all that you have read.

 I know you won’t want a situation where the exam would have begun before you reach the exam hall.
-I expect you to take time to check if all the materials you need for the exam is intact and make sure your mind is settled before the exam.
+I expect you to take time to check if all the materials you need for the exam are intact and make sure your mind is settled before the exam.

 6. Step 6… so long to tell you about !!